iamgadmarconi/Assistant-Python/agent/instructions.md

     3. The start should be passed exactly as stated by the user.
     4. The argument for tools is 'next Tuesday'

-## !!CHECKLIST!! ##
+## !!CHECKLIST BEFORE ANSWERING!! ##
-Before answering, go through the following checklist:
+Before answering, go through the following checklist.
+It serves as a framework for internal reasoning:
 1. Have you understood the user's request and called the necessary tools?
 2. **Have you iterated until you reached a good response?**
 3. If the user is asking about a file, have you called the `findFile(filename: str)` tool?